 She was, is, and always will be an incredible sensei, mentor, and friend.

-Ikebana International Los Angeles Chapter 4 members and Reiko's family will gather at the Los Angeles County Arboretum honor here.
+Ikebana International Los Angeles Chapter 4 members and Reiko's family gathered at the Los Angeles County Arboretum honor here.
 The day began with an Ohara workshop led by Reiko's student, Jose Salcedo.

 See Workshop Photos here >>

 Tree Dedication Ceremony

 A chionanthus retusus (Chinese Fringe Tree) near the Arboretum entrance was selected by committee members.
 A plaque was also unveiled with a dedication, "In Memory of Reiko Kawamura.
 Beloved Sensei, Mentor, Friend."
 Under the tree canopy, everyone spent time sharing their Reiko memories and stories.
 Our Chapter is grateful to the generosity and continued support of the Kawamura family for spending the afternoon with us.
 Considerable thanks also must be extended to the planning committee who put this lovely event together: Armando, Cynthia and Jose.

 360 Degree Camera Photos